jasonstolaruk/CurryMUD/cheatsheet/CurryMUD cheatsheet.md

 ## Room Fixtures

-A "room fixture" is a permanent feature of a room (such as a sign) with which you can interact via one or more commands.
-There are two things to keep in mind: **you may not abbreviate the name of a room fixture, and you may need to tack on the `r-` prefix to indicate that you are targeting an object in your current room.**
+A "room fixture" is a permanent feature of a room (such as a sign) with which you can interact via one or more commands. **You may not abbreviate the name of a room fixture, and you may need to tack on the `r-` prefix to indicate that you are targeting an object in your current room.**

 ## Undocumented Commands

 There do exist commands for which there is no help available via the `help` and `?` commands.
 Typically, undocumented commands may only be used in certain rooms.
-One example is the `trash` command, which only works when you are in a room with a trash bin. **Keep in mind that the names of undocumented commands may not be abbreviated.**
+One example is the `trash` command, which only works when you are in a room with a trash bin. **The names of undocumented commands may not be abbreviated.**